SCOPE OF THIS CHAPTER

 At the end of the 10 working days, (or when the applicant's observations are received, whichever is sooner), the report, the applicant's observations on that report, if any, and any other relevant information obtained, must be sent to the fostering panel.

-The assessing social worker will attend the Panel meeting, together with the applicants if they so wish.
+The assessing social worker will attend the Panel meeting.
 Applicants are expected to attend to express their views of the assessment process and contribute to the discussion with panel members.

 The Panel will consider the reports together with all the supporting documentation, and make a recommendation to the Agency Decision Maker regarding the suitability of the applicant for fostering.